gomson/vicsydev/consing_forth.md

 ```

 ### reader
 One of the goals set early on in the design process was to reuse the Lisp reader for reading Lifoo code.
-Looking back, sticking with this choice through hard times was fundamental to achieving a seamless integration since it acted as a natural obstacle to deviating from the Lisp way.
+Looking back, sticking with this choice was fundamental to achieving a seamless integration since it acted as a natural obstacle to deviating from the Lisp way.

 ```
 Lifoo> "1 2 +" read